AnyChart/docs.anychart.com/Common_Settings/Legend/Overview.md

 ## Overview

 A legend is a part of the chart that lists and explains its elements, making it easier to read and understand.
-In AnyChart, the legend can be used with [Basic Charts](../../Basic_Charts/General_Settings#legend), [Stock Charts](../../Stock_Charts/Legend), and [Maps](../../Maps/Legend).
+In AnyChart, the legend can be used with [Basic Charts](../../Basic_Charts/General_Settings#legend), [Stock Charts](../../Stock_Charts/Legend), [Maps](../../Maps/Legend), and every other chart type.

 The legend and its items are fully customizable: you can either modify any setting of the default legend or create a custom legend from scratch.